jbakse/site_builder/docs/comp_form/pixels/index.md

 ## Raster Images

+### The pixel array

+[diagram]
+[get and set are slow, really slow, and why]

 ### Rasterization
+[p5 rasterizes high-level descriptions to pixel values as you go (immediate mode?)]
+[vector images are rasterized before they are shown]

 ### Raster vs Vector Images

 [How raster images are stored in memory]

 [Not just about scalability.
 Scalability is the most often mentioned difference between raster and vector images, but other differences exist as well.
 Because vector images are described at a higher level—shapes instead of pixels—they are also easier to distort, recolor, change the stroke, etc. Not all images can be reasonably described as a collection of shapes.
 Photographic images, in particular, have too much detail to store as a collection of shapes.
-Similarly, some types of effects that consume or produce pixel-level detail require raster data]
+Similarly, some types of effects that consume or produce pixel-level detail require raster data, more information about what the images is made of, rather than what it looks like now]

+[slide show]

 ## Writing Pixel Data

+[intro?]

 ### A Basic Example